मधुर्य-कादम्बिनी

 Verse 4

-The first type of bhāva, arising from rāgānuga bhakti, being greater in its strength and natural feeling, with a predominance of the feeling that the Lord is on an equal level and a distaste for seeing the Lord as the almighty master, is very thick or intense.
+With a predominance of the feeling that the Lord is on an equal level and a distaste for seeing the Lord as the almighty master.

 These two types of bhāva are tasted in two different ways in the two types of hearts possessed of two types of spiritual desires in two types of devotees.